azsk/AzTS-docs/Control coverage/Feature/SubscriptionCore.md

 ### Azure Policies or REST APIs used for evaluation

-- ARM API to get the entire set of tags on a resource or subscription: - /{scope}/providers/Microsoft.Resources/tags/default?api-version=2019-10-01<br />
+- REST API to get the entire set of tags on a resource or subscription: - /{scope}/providers/Microsoft.Resources/tags/default?api-version=2019-10-01<br />
 **Properties:** properties.tags
  <br />

-- ARM API to get resource group tags: - /subscriptions/{subscriptionId}/resourcegroups?api-version=2019-10-01 <br />
+- REST API to get resource group tags: - /subscriptions/{subscriptionId}/resourcegroups?api-version=2019-10-01 <br />
 **Properties:** [\*].tags
  <br />